Top 10: AI-based IT Monitoring software

 2016.
 Splunk unveiled 300 machine learning algorithms for Operational Intelligence

-Operational Intelligence platform provider Splunk has expanded in a significant way the early version of machine learning in its platform to deliver new services and capabilities.
-It has added machine learning to the core of its platform with a machine learning toolkit that can be installed as a free app on top of the Splunk Enterprise platform.
-This toolkit provides 300 algorithms for machine learning, 27 of which are pre-packaged out of the box and focus on such categories as clustering, recommendations, regression, classification and text analytics.
-Splunk has also enhanced the machine learning in its IT Service Intelligence (ITSI) platform it introduced this time last year.
+Splunk, a leading provider of Operational Intelligence platforms, has made significant advancements in incorporating machine learning capabilities into its platform, thereby expanding its range of services and capabilities.
+The company has integrated machine learning at the core of its platform through the introduction of a machine learning toolkit, which can be installed as a complimentary app on top of the Splunk Enterprise platform.
+This toolkit offers users access to a comprehensive set of 300 machine learning algorithms, with 27 of them conveniently pre-packaged and ready to use.
+These algorithms cover various categories such as clustering, recommendations, regression, classification, and text analytics.
+Furthermore, Splunk has enhanced its machine learning functionality within the IT Service Intelligence (ITSI) platform, which was initially introduced a year ago.

 2015.
 Splunk acquired machine learning startup Caspida